akelly1954/Samples/README.md

 **main_circular_buffer.cpp**
 found in *...Samples/source/Util/src/main_programs*

 Exercises the ring buffer and shows functionality.
 This is a great mechanism to use with **std::shared_ptr<>**'s.

+**main_enet_util.cpp**
+found in *...Samples/source/EnetUtil/src/main_programs* (see also *...Samples/source/EnetUtil/src/EnetUtil.cpp* and *...Samples/source/EnetUtil/include/EnetUtil.hpp*)

+Shows how to iterate through all of a system's network links and obtain useful information from them (ip address, family type, interface type, mac address, etc), without resorting to use of command line utilities embedded in the c++ code.
+Also shows how to obtain a system's primary interface to the internet - including the system's self ip address and mac address.

+**Includes:**
-**Includes:** *...Samples/source/EnetUtil/include/* and *...Samples/source/Util/include/* show the definition of objects used in the above programs.
+*...Samples/source/EnetUtil/include/* and *...Samples/source/Util/include/* show the definition of objects used in the above programs.
 See also *...Samples/source/EnetUtil/src/main_programs/include*.

 **Shell scripts:**